forgottenswitch/qwaf/README.md

 QWAF
 ====

-Qwerty-like keyboard layout.
+Latin/cyrillic keyboard layout trying to be similar to Qwerty.

-Has an `hjkl` "module", which makes `,` a prefix, `;` a modifier, `,m` a layout switcher, and `,n` a Compose key.
+The `hjkl` "module" makes `,` a prefix, `;` a modifier, `,m` a layout switcher, and `,n` a Compose key.
-Also has a cyrillic variant.

 Currently XKB-only.

-Is intended to be intuitive after QWERTY.
 International/Dvorak/etc. variants almost aren't tested.

 Running on XKB